-Phytic acid is only found in plant-derived foods.
+Phytic acid is found only in foods that come from plants.

-All edible seeds, grains, legumes and nuts contain it in varying quantities, and small amounts are also found in roots and tubers.
+All edible seeds, grains, legumes, and nuts contain phytic acid in varying quantities.
+Small amounts are also found in roots and tubers.

-As you can see, the phytic acid content is highly variable.
+As you can see, the phytic acid content in these foods can really vary.
 For example, the amount contained in almonds can range from very little to more than 20 times that amount.

-Summary Phytic acid is found in all plant seeds, nuts, legumes and grains.
+Phytic acid is found in plant seeds, nuts, legumes, and grains.
 The amount contained in these foods is highly variable.

 This applies to a single meal, not overall nutrient absorption throughout the day.
 In other words, phytic acid primarily reduces your mineral absorption during the meal but doesn’t have major effects on subsequent meals.

 However, when you eat high phytate foods with most of your meals, mineral deficiencies may develop over time.

-This is rarely a concern for those who follow well-balanced diets but may be a significant problem during periods of malnutrition and in developing countries where the main food source is grains or legumes.
+This is rarely a concern for those who follow well-balanced diets, but may be a significant issue during periods of malnutrition and in developing countries where the main food source is grains or legumes.

-Summary Phytic acid impairs the absorption of iron, zinc and calcium.
-It may contribute to mineral deficiencies over time, but this is rarely a problem for those following well-balanced diets.
+Phytic acid impairs the body’s absorption of iron, zinc, and calcium.
+It may contribute to mineral deficiencies over time, but this is rarely a concern for those following well-balanced diets.

-Avoiding all foods that contain phytic acid is a bad idea because many of them are healthy and nutritious.
+Avoiding all foods that contain phytic acid is not ideal, because many of them are healthy and nutritious.

 Also, in many developing countries, food is scarce and people need to rely on grains and legumes as their main dietary staples.

-Instead of avoiding these foods, you can try several preparation methods can significantly reduce the phytic acid content of foods.
+Instead of avoiding these foods, you can try several preparation methods that can significantly reduce the phytic acid content of foods.

 - Soaking.
 Cereals and legumes are often soaked in water overnight to reduce their phytate content (

-- Sprouting: The sprouting of seeds, grains and legumes, also known as germination, causes phytate degradation (
+- Sprouting.
+The sprouting of seeds, grains, and legumes — also known as germination — causes phytate breakdown (

 - Fermentation.
 Organic acids, formed during fermentation, promote phytate breakdown.
 Lactic acid fermentation is the preferred method, such as in the making of sourdough (

-In addition, sprouting and lactic acid fermentation of white sorghum and maize may almost completely degrade the phytic acid (10).
+In addition, sprouting and lactic acid fermentation help degrade (break down) phytic acid (